AFSA

 Evaluation script

 Your solver will be evaluated by this Python script.
-You can use it for pre-checking your solver if you with.
+You can use it for pre-checking your solver if you wish.
 To run the script, follow the instructions below:

 python icgca-evaluation.py -u {user} -o {output} -bms {benchmark_dir}